peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBOREncodeOptions.md

 ## Methods

 * `boolean getAllowDuplicateKeys()`<br>
- Gets a value indicating whether to disallow duplicate keys when reading CBOR objects from a data stream.
+ Gets a value indicating whether to allow duplicate keys when reading CBOR objects from a data stream.
 * `boolean getCtap2Canonical()`<br>
- Gets a value indicating whether CBOR objects are written out using the CTAP2 canonical CBOR encoding form.
+ Gets a value indicating whether CBOR objects are written out using the CTAP2 canonical CBOR encoding form, which is useful for implementing Web Authentication.
 * `boolean getUseIndefLengthStrings()`<br>
- Gets a value indicating whether to always encode strings with a definite-length encoding.
+ Gets a value indicating whether to encode strings with an indefinite-length encoding under certain circumstances.

 ## Field Details